ingydotnet/tickit-info/CurrentTickitWidgets.md

 Notes:

- [1]: Tickit::Widget::Layout::Relative gut-wrenches inside Tickit::RenderBuffer to obtain cell
-      state in order to set rounded corners.

- [2]: Tickit::Widget::Layout::Relative subclasses Tickit::Window to provide an 'on_expose'
+ [1]: Tickit::Widget::Layout::Relative subclasses Tickit::Window to provide an 'on_expose'
       callback

- [3]: Tickit::Widget::Tree imports Term::TermKey just so it can get KEYMOD_CTRL
+ [2]: Tickit::Widget::Tree imports Term::TermKey just so it can get KEYMOD_CTRL